CJS Sales Lost Lease After 50 yrs.

 Though Pink Dogwood repurposes vintage components into modern necklaces, earrings and bracelets, Nan also takes on custom assignments.

 Do you have Grandma’s broach and want it to be the statement clasp on pearls for your wedding?
-Done.img 0109 2 Modern Heirloom Jewelry for the Bride (Oh My!)
+Done.

 How about a rhinestone shoe clip into a bracelet?
 No problem.